SUPPORT SHOULD FEEL LIKE SELF-EXPRESSION,

 Wayfarer is seeking strategic investment partners who value design innovation, inclusive product development, and meaningful market demand.

-We’re seeking partners who see mobility as both a structural healthcare market and a cultural opportunity, and who understand the value of building a category-defining brand rather than a quick product play.
+If you see mobility as both a structural healthcare market and a cultural opportunity, and understand the value of building a category-defining brand rather than a quick product play, let’s talk.

-Follow our company LinkedIn page for the most up-to-date product and brand developments, or reach out via our contact form to discuss investment further.
+Follow our company LinkedIn pagefor the most up-to-date product and brand developments